-In the month of June 1829 a tall, gentlemanly, but haggard-looking young man, made his appearance at the village of the Falls.
-He brought with him a large portfolio and several books and musical instruments.
-For a few weeks he paid daily and nightly visits to the most interesting points of Niagara, and at length become so fascinated with the beauty and sublimity of the scene. that he resolved to take up his abode there altogether!
+While gazing at the sublime sight here, and taking in at a single sweep the whole scene of the glorious Falls of Niagara, let us pause a while and reflect upon the sad fate of interesting points of Niagara, and at length became so fascinated with the beauty and sublimity of the scene, that he resolved to take up his abode there altogether!
 No one knew whence the young stranger came.
 Those who conversed with him asserted that he was talented and engaging in his manners and address; but he was not communicative, and shunned the company of man.
 At the end of a few weeks he applied for permission to build for himself a cottage on one of the Three Sisters; but circumstances preventing this, he took up his residence in an old cottage on Goat Island.
-Here the young hermit spent his days and nights in solitary contemplation of the great cataract; and when winter came, the dwellers on the mainland saw the twinkle of his wood fire, and listened wonderingly to the sweet tones of music that floated over the troubled waters and mingled with the thunder of the Falls.
+Here the young hermit spent his days and nights in solitary contemplation of the great cataract; and when winter came, the dwellers on the mainland saw the twinkle of his wood-fire, and listened wonderingly to the sweet tones of music that floated over the troubled waters and mingled with the thunder of the Falls.